bcornelusse/ELEC0447-analysis-power-systems/lecture3.md

 ---

-But remember that we have power and voltage measurements.
+But remember that we have power measurements only (and voltage magnitudes at a few buses).
 So we can derive

 $$\begin{aligned}
 \mathbf{P} +j \mathbf{Q} &= \mathbf{\bar{V}} \circ \mathbf{\bar{I}}^{\star} \\\\
 &= \mathbf{\bar{V}} \circ \mathbf{Y}^{\star} \mathbf{\bar{V}}^{\star}
 \end{aligned}$$
-where $P$ and $Q$ are the vectors of active and reactive power injections, respectively, and $\circ$ denotes the elementwise product.
+where $\mathbf{P}$ and $\mathbf{Q}$ are the vectors of active and reactive power injections, respectively, and $\circ$ denotes the elementwise product.

 If we develop this relation for a node $k$, we have:
 $$\begin{aligned}